Cuprate/cuprate/books/protocol/src/consensus_rules/transactions/inputs.md

 ### Minimum And Maximum Decoys Used

-To check a transaction inputs `ring` size we must first get the minimum and maximum number of `decoys` used in the transactions inputs[^min-max-decoys].
+To check a transaction input's `ring` size we must first get the minimum and maximum number of `decoys` used in the transactions inputs[^min-max-decoys].

 So if this was our transactions: